Renault sets lower profit goal in crunch reboot year

 Japan’s Nissan, Renault’s alliance partner, and in which it has a 43% stake, earlier this week posted its first quarterly loss in nearly a decade and cut its operating profit forecast, hit by a slump in vehicle sales.

-Reporting by Gilles Guillaume and Sarah White; Editing by Tom Hogue, Shri Navaratnam and Keith Weir
+Reporting by Gilles Guillaume and Sarah White; Editing by Tom Hogue & Shri Navaratnam